-Laurel Springs students benefit from our series of online symposia, called “Meetings with Remarkable Men and Women.”
+Laurel Springs students benefit from our series of online symposia called, “Meetings with Remarkable Men and Women.”
 These exclusive live events feature inspiring stories from celebrated leaders in their fields.
-Past symposia guests have included an astronaut, an award-winning documentary film director, a South Pole explorer, and an environmental activist.
-During the symposia, students can ask questions, offer comments, and engage in discussions with peers and experts.
+Past guests of our symposia have included an astronaut, an award-winning documentary film director, a South Pole explorer, and an environmental activist.
+During each symposium, students can ask questions, offer comments, and engage in discussions with peers and experts.
 Post-event discussion boards allow students to participate in virtual conversations that connect the speakers’ presentations to curricular topics.

 We have enjoyed an amazing set of speakers for our “Meetings with Remarkable Men & Women” series, including the following individuals:

 Ted Turner is a philanthropist and businessman who is chairman of the United Nations Foundation, co-chairman of the Nuclear Threat Initiative, and chairman of the Turner Foundation.
 After a lifetime of accomplishments in advertising, cable television, and professional sports, Turner is dedicated to his applying his entrepreneurial acumen, sharp business skills, and leadership qualities to his personal passions of environmental initiatives and philanthropy to make the world a better place.

 Dr. Dumitru-Dorin Prunariu served as the first Romanian astronaut.
 During his symposium, he discussed his space mission with Russian Cosmonaut Leonid Popov, which included work on scientific experiments in the fields of astrophysics, space radiation, space technology, space medicine and biology.
 Dr. Prunariu is Chairman of the UN Committee on the Peaceful Uses of Outer Space, and is President of the European chapter of the Association of Space Explorers.